Discover the top 25 superfoods for gut health, digestion, and reducing inflammation.

 Have you been hearing about “gut health” but not sure what the hype is all about?

-Or maybe you already know how important gut health is and you’re wondering what the BEST foods are to heal your gut.
+Or maybe you already know how important gut health is and you’re wondering what the BEST superfoods for gut health are.

-Keep reading so you can start incorporating these foods into your diet today!
+Keep reading so you can start incorporating these foods into your diet today, or download the PDF list right away!

 What are Superfoods?

-When referring to superfoods for gut health, this includes foods that nourish the microbiome, promoting the growth of beneficial bacteria and helping to stave off harmful bacteria that are associated with illness and disease.
+When referring to superfoods for gut health, this includes foods that nourish the microbiome, promote the growth of good bacteria, and help to reduce the number of harmful bacteria that are associated with illness and disease.

 A combination of prebiotics and probiotics are the foods that nourish your gut.
-Below are some of of the top superfood sources for a balanced microbiome:
+Below are some of the top sources for a balanced microbiome:

 List of Prebiotic Foods

-Here are some of the top prebiotic superfoods that your gut bugs love:
+Here are some of the top prebiotic superfoods for gut health:

 Nuts are an excellent prebiotic source for gut health.
-This is due to their high fiber and polyphenol content, both of which are fuel sources for the healthy bacteria in our gut.
+This is due to their high fiber content and polyphenols, both of which are fuel sources for our gut flora.

 In one study, almonds, pistachios, hazelnuts, and pecans were found to have the highest concentrations of fiber and polyphenols, resulting in a significant increase in beneficial bacteria when consumed for 6 weeks (4).

-In addition to supporting gut health, the soluble fiber in oats also plays a major role in lowering cholesterol and blood glucose levels.
+In addition to supporting gut health, the soluble fiber in oats also plays a major role in healthy digestion and in lowering cholesterol and blood sugar levels.

 Enjoy oatmeal as a hot breakfast cereal or granola, added to smoothies, or ground into oat flour for baking.